jtreeves/wordiest/.github/CONTRIBUTING.md

 ### Merging

-- Once the pull request has been approved, perform a squash merge to merge it into the `main` branch, thus closing the PR and deleting the branch
+Once the pull request has been approved, perform a squash merge to merge it into the `main` branch, thus closing the PR and deleting the branch
-- Merging into `main` will automatically trigger a deployment via Vercel
-- After the code has been deployed, the `Post-Deploy Checks` GitHub Action will be fired to run e2e tests
-- Any failures with the e2e tests will result in a newly created issue, which should be resolved as soon as possible

 ## Resources